pthu/sahd/source/miscellaneous/overview_deliverance.md

-identifies the oppositions between different terms as regards frequency, nominalisation, transitivity, separation and religious context, and presents this information in three different ways, including a series of block diagrams (p.
-111).
-The conclusions vary slightly, but according to Sawyer not significantly, depending on whether occurrences in the register alone (pp. 103-05) or throughout the OT (pp. 105-11) are being considered.
+identifies the oppositions between different terms as regards frequency, nominalisation, transitivity, separation and religious context, and presents this information in three different ways, including a series of block diagrams (1972:111).
+The conclusions vary slightly, but according to Sawyer not significantly, depending on whether occurrences in the register alone (1972:103-05) or throughout the OT (1972:105-11) are being considered.

 Detailed comments on some of Sawyer’s conclusions will follow in the